AmaroT/CS-Portfolio-Projects/LinkedList/readme.md

 Copy code
 brew install cmake
 ```
-- Create a build directory, navigate to it, and run 'cmake':
+- Create a build directory, navigate to it, and run `cmake`:
 ```plaintext
 bash
 Copy code